napari/napari.github.io/dev/_sources/tutorials/fundamentals/getting_started.md

 ![image: napari launched from a python script](../assets/tutorials/launch_script.png)

-An advantage of launching napari from a python script is that you can preprocess your images and add multiple layers before displaying the viewer.
+An advantage of launching `napari` from a python script is that you can preprocess your images and add multiple layers before displaying the viewer.

+As above, if you wish to interact with your open viewer programmatically you can open an IPython console via **Window** > **console** or clicking the 'Show/Hide IPython console' button within the [viewer buttons](viewer-layout).

+(launch-ipython)=

 ### IPython console usage

-To launch napari from an IPython console import `napari` and create a {class}`Viewer<napari.Viewer>` and {class}`Image<napari.layers.Image>` object.
+To launch `napari` from an IPython console import `napari` and create a {class}`Viewer<napari.Viewer>` and {class}`Image<napari.layers.Image>` object.

 ```python